cyberway/cyberway.documentation/software_manuals/command_reference/convert.md

 # Convert

 **Descriptions**
-The subcommands are required to pack and unpack transactions as well as to convert data from JSON format to digital code and vice versa
+The subcommands can be required to pack and unpack transactions as well as to convert data from JSON format to digital code and vice versa.

 **Subcommands**
  * [Pack Action Data](#pack-action-data) — From JSON action data to packed form.